UK Basel 3.1: Market Risk

 On 12 December 2023, the Prudential Regulation Authority (PRA) published near-final rules on the implementation of Basel 3.1 standards through Policy Statement 17/23 (PS17/23) which offers feedback on the responses received for Consultation Paper 16/22 (CP16/22) published on 30 November 2022.

-The implementation date for Basel 3.1 standards is July 1, 2025.
+The implementation date of these changes as part of Basel 3.1 standards is January 1, 2026, as outlined in PS9/24.

 A summary of the changes for Market Risk, specifically under the new simplified standardised approach (SSA), is provided below.